Plan 9 from Bell Labs: Impact

 The wmii X window manager was inspired by acme, a text editor from the Plan 9 project.

 Plan 9 demonstrated that an integral concept of Unix—that every system interface could be represented as a set of files—could be successfully implemented in a modern distributed system.
 Some features from Plan 9, like the UTF-8 character encoding of Unicode, have been implemented in other operating systems.
 Unix-like operating systems such as Linux have implemented 9P2000, Plan 9's protocol for accessing remote files, and have adopted features of rfork, Plan 9's process creation mechanism.
-Additionally, in Plan 9 from User Space, several of Plan 9's applications and tools, including the sam and acme editors, have been ported to Unix and Linux systems and have achieved some level of popularity.
+Additionally, in Plan 9 from User Space, several of Plan 9's applications and tools, including acme and its predecessor sam, have been ported to Unix and Linux systems and have achieved some level of popularity.
 Several projects seek to replace the GNU operating system programs surrounding the Linux kernel with the Plan 9 operating system programs.
 The 9wm window manager was inspired by 8½, the older windowing system of Plan 9; wmii is also heavily influenced by Plan 9.

 In computer science research, Plan 9 has been used as a grid computing platform and as a vehicle for research into ubiquitous computing without middleware.

 In commerce, Plan 9 underlies Coraid storage systems.

 However, Plan 9 has never approached Unix in popularity, and has been primarily a research tool:

 [I]t looks like Plan 9 failed simply because it fell short of being a compelling enough improvement on Unix to displace its ancestor.
 Compared to Plan 9, Unix creaks and clanks and has obvious rust spots, but it gets the job done well enough to hold its position.
 There is a lesson here for ambitious system architects: the most dangerous enemy of a better solution is an existing codebase that is just good enough.